ryantd42/NY-Legislative-Git/2023/S4352A-2023/bill.md

  meals, and where all seating is at tables where meals are served.
   § 3.
 Section 106 of the alcoholic beverage control law is amended  by adding a new subdivision 8-a to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02928-03-3
+  LBD02928-04-3
- S. 4352  2
+ S. 4352--A  2

-  8-A.  A  LICENSE ISSUED FOR SUCH PREMISES AS ARE BEING CONDUCTED AS AN AIRLINE LOUNGE SHALL AUTHORIZE THE HOLDER THEREOF TO SELL AT  RETAIL  OR GIVE AWAY ALCOHOLIC BEVERAGES ONLY TO PERSONS WITH CERTAIN AIRLINE TICK- ET PRIVILEGES AND LOYALTY PROGRAM MEMBERS AS AUTHORIZED BY SUCH LICENSEE AND  ONLY FOR CONSUMPTION ON THE PREMISES WHERE SOLD.
-FOOD SHALL BE MADE REGULARLY AVAILABLE FOR SALE OR OTHERWISE TO SUCH PERSONS  FOR  CONSUMP- TION ON THE PREMISES.
+  8-A.  A  LICENSE ISSUED FOR SUCH PREMISES AS ARE BEING CONDUCTED AS AN AIRLINE LOUNGE SHALL AUTHORIZE THE HOLDER THEREOF TO SELL AT  RETAIL  OR GIVE AWAY ALCOHOLIC BEVERAGES ONLY TO PERSONS WITH CERTAIN AIRLINE TICK- ET OR LOUNGE ACCESS PRIVILEGES AND LOYALTY PROGRAM MEMBERS AS AUTHORIZED BY  SUCH  LICENSEE  AND ONLY FOR CONSUMPTION ON THE PREMISES WHERE SOLD.
+ FOOD SHALL BE MADE REGULARLY AVAILABLE FOR SALE  OR  OTHERWISE  TO  SUCH PERSONS FOR CONSUMPTION ON THE PREMISES.
   § 4.
 This act shall take effect immediately.